Subscribe: Apple Podcast | Email | Spotify | Stitcher

 Your paediatric dietitian or doctor may show your child a kid-friendly version of the Bristol stool scale to help them talk about their poop.

 It’s essentially a pictorial guide of the different types of poop to help your child find it easier to describe what their usual poop is like.

-Visual aids like these can help your doctor make a diagnosis of constipation, diarrhoea or irritable bowel syndrome.
+Visual aids in the absence of normal toddler poop pictures, can help your doctor make a diagnosis of constipation, diarrhoea or irritable bowel syndrome.

 Note that it doesn’t explain how often your child should be pooping.